Skip to main content

 Coupon promotions are one of the oldest tools in a marketer's kit, and one of the most misused.
 When done right, a well-structured coupon promotion can drive trial, shift stock, attract new customers, and reward loyalty.
 When done poorly, it trains shoppers to wait for discounts, erodes margin, and does nothing for long-term brand equity.

 The difference between a coupon campaign that pays off and one that simply gives money away comes down to planning.
 That means understanding your objectives, choosing the right coupon format, setting sensible mechanics, and tracking performance with the right metrics.
-This guide walks you through each of those steps so your next coupon promotion delivers real commercial results.
+This guide walks Irish and UK marketing teams through each of those steps so your next coupon promotion delivers real commercial results, not just redemptions.

 The good news is that coupon marketing is far more sophisticated today than it was a decade ago.
 Digital formats, unique code technology, and app-based delivery have given brands significantly more control over who receives offers, when they redeem them, and how the data flows back into future campaigns.